awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/log-manager-component.md

 + `WARN`
 + `ERROR`
 Default: `INFO`
-`logFileDirectoryPath`
-The path to the folder that contains this component's log files\.
-To upload a Greengrass component's logs, specify ***/greengrass/v2*/logs**, and replace */greengrass/v2* with your Greengrass root folder\.
-`logFileRegex`
-A regular expression that specifies the log file name format that the component or application uses\.
-The log manager component uses this regular expression to identify log files in the folder at `logFileDirectoryPath`\.
-To upload a Greengrass component's logs, specify a regex that matches the rotated log file names\.
-For example, you might specify **com\.example\.HelloWorld\\\\w\*\.log** to upload logs for a Hello World component\.
-The `\\w*` pattern matches zero or more word characters, which includes alphanumeric characters and underscores\.
-This regex matches log files with and without timestamps in their name\.
-In this example, the log manager uploads the following log files:
-+ `com.example.HelloWorld.log` – The most recent log file for the Hello World component\.
-+ `com.example.HelloWorld_2020_12_15_17_0.log` – An older log file for the Hello World component\.
-The Greengrass nucleus adds a rotating timestamp to the log files\.
 `diskSpaceLimit`  <a name="log-manager-component-configuration-component-disk-space-limit"></a>
 \(Optional\) The maximum total size of all log files for this component, in the unit you specify in `diskSpaceLimitUnit`\.
 After the total size of this component's log files exceeds this maximum total size, the AWS IoT Greengrass Core software deletes this component's oldest log files\.
 This parameter is related to the [log size limit](greengrass-nucleus-component.md#greengrass-nucleus-component-configuration-system-logs-limit) parameter \(`totalLogsSizeKB`\) of the [Greengrass nucleus component](greengrass-nucleus-component.md)\.
 The AWS IoT Greengrass Core software uses the minimum of the two values as the maximum total log size for this component\.